-Data from the vaccine registry (VACCINNET +), the database I & II of the Cooperation Agreement of August 25, 2020 (COVID-19 Healthdata Database) and the COVID-19 clinical database (Clinical Hospital Survey), are hosted in the Healthdata.be COVID-19 Data Center.
+Selected variables from the vaccine registry (VACCINNET +), the database I & II of the Cooperation Agreement of August 25, 2020 (COVID-19 Healthdata Database) and the COVID-19 clinical database (Clinical Hospital Survey), are hosted in the Healthdata.be COVID-19 Data.
+Links are organized with the databases external to healthdata.be (COBRHA, IMA and STATBEL) using the national registry number.
+The Trusted Third Party (TTP) service of the eHealth platform pseudonymizes the patient's identifier and selected variables from all databases are stored in Healthdata's pseudonymised environment (separation of secured environment and research environment).

-The Healthdata.be platform (a service of Sciensano) has been established following the Belgian eHealth plan and offers secured environments to link individual-level data from different sources based on the national registry number, with the necessary guarantees in terms of information security and the protection of privacy.
+The Healthdata.be platform (a service of Sciensano) has been established following the Belgian eHealth plan and offers secured environments to link individual-level data from different sources based on the national registry number, with the necessary quarantees in terms of information security and the protection of privacy.
 The mission of Healthdata.be is to facilitate the data exchange between healthcare professionals, patients and researchers according to the only once principle and the re-use of data, in order to increase public health knowledge and to adjust health care policy, with respect for the privacy of the patient, the healthcare professional and the medical confidentiality.
-More information on healthdata.be.
+More information on Healthdata.be.